stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-2.md

 ##### THE PROBLEM

-###### 1. An introduction to the direction of the company and an efficient description of the services provided by Huvle
+###### An introduction to the direction of the company and an efficient description of the services provided by Huvle

-###### 2. There were too many written explanations rather than visual explanations of the business
+There were too many written explanations rather than visual explanations of the business.

-When managing the advertisements, in the existing system, there was difficulty distinguishing advertisement which is from each client.
-Each client provides various advertisements.
-Additionally, the resolution sizes of mobile devices vary widely, requiring distinction of data from advertising management by size and client-specific to profit aggregation.

 ![](/images/empty_150.png)

 ##### GOAL

-I identified below things I could do to enhance the managing advertisement.
+I identified below things that I could do to improve the design site.

-###### 1. Optimize the UI to help users quickly find each devices' advertisements of clients

-###### 2. Update the layout improves administrators add each advertisement conveniently

-###### 3. Update the UI and visual style to improve the readability and brand identity
+###### 1. Update the UI and visual style to improve the readability and brand identity

+###### 2. Emphasize the feature of web-browser to every devices smartphone users

 ![](/images/empty_150.png)